Celebrating 150 years of impact

 Emma is a commercial litigation and arbitration lawyer with a particular focus on advising and representing clients in banking and financial services matters.

-She advises and represents public and private sector clients on complex commercial and regulatory matters and disputes, with specific expertise in the banking and financial services sectors.
-Emma is experienced in representing clients in court proceedings and alternative dispute resolution including arbitration.
-She is also part of our leading international law team and is experienced in international and cross-border proceedings.
+She advises and represents public and private sector clients on complex commercial and regulatory matters and disputes.
+Emma represents clients in investigations, court proceedings, and alternative dispute resolution including arbitration.
+She is also part of our leading international law team and is experienced in international and cross-border litigation and arbitration.

-Emma advises a broad range of clients on the implications of key commercial and regulatory legislation such as the Credit Contracts and Consumer Finance Act (CCCFA), sanctions regimes, AML/CFT Act, Contract and Commercial Law Act, Commerce Act, FMCA, and the Fair Trading Act.
-She represents clients in regulatory investigations and practical issues stemming from those.
+Emma advises a broad range of clients on the implications of key commercial and regulatory legislation such as the Credit Contracts and Consumer Finance Act (CCCFA), Financial Markets Conduct Act (FMCA), sanctions regimes, AML/CFT Act, Contract and Commercial Law Act, Commerce Act, and the Fair Trading Act.

 After undertaking post-graduate study at the University of Cambridge, Emma worked in the Global Disputes team in London for a leading international law firm.